dompdf/dompdf/CONTRIBUTING.md

 - Make sure you have a [GitHub Account](https://github.com/signup/free)
 - Fork [dompdf](https://github.com/dompdf/dompdf/)
   ([how to fork a repo](https://help.github.com/articles/fork-a-repo))
-- *Make your changes on the `develop` branch* or the most appropriate feature branch.
-Please only patch the master branch if you are attempting to address an urgent bug in the released code.
+- *Make your changes on the `master` branch* or the most appropriate feature branch.
-- Add a simple test file in `www/test/`, with a comprehensive name.
 - Add a unit test in the ``test/Dompdf/Tests/`` directory.
 - Submit a pull request
 ([how to create a pull request](https://help.github.com/articles/fork-a-repo))